xrenaa/Music-Dance-Video-Synthesis/README.md

 The demo video is shown at: https://youtu.be/0rMuFMZa_K4

-The code for training and test is released.
+The dataset and the code for training and test is released.
 And the instrution on dataset is still under construction.

 ### Some Demo:
 ![](demo/demo_0.gif)![](demo/demo_2.gif)